aloksaic/Intro_To_Machine_Learning/README.md

 ## Portfolio Component 6: ML with sklearn
 In this portfolio assignment, we gained some experience working with the sklearn library in Python to explore a small data set.
 This [pdf](./ML_with_sklearn/ml_with_sklearn.pdf) shows the work that was done with the three different classification algorithms from the sklearn library.

+## Portfolio Component 7: Image Classification
+In this portfolio assignment, we worked with Keras for image classification and looked at different neural networks, specifically the reccurrent neural network (RNN).
+We gained experience with Tensorflow and deep learning models.
+This [pdf](./Image_Classification.pdf) shows the work that was done on Google Colab with image classification.